-8' x 10' Antique Afghan Rug Tribal Design
+8' x 10' Afghan Rug Tribal Design

 Each Oriental rug is one of a kind, hand-woven and only one in our inventory.